Skip to main content

 People Resources

-Planning people resources is one of the most important resource forecasting tasks and considers how project team composition aligns with project requirements.
+Planning human resources is one of the most important resource forecasting tasks.
+It considers how project team composition aligns with project requirements.
 Consider the following questions to ensure that project team members are spending their time on the right things:

 • People resource planning: Who is on your project team, and when are they available?
 Most employees work on multiple projects and have other responsibilities outside of your project.
 Do these team members have enough time to dedicate to your project?